-In the future, the following factors, among others, may adversely affect the operations of municipalities, including the Participants, or the market value of the Series 2016 Bonds, to an extent that cannot be determined at this time:
+In the future, the following factors, among others, may adversely affect the operations of municipalities, including the Participants, or the market value of the Series 2017 Bonds, to an extent that cannot be determined at this time:

-• Adoption of legislation or implementation of regulations that would modify the Clean Water Program and the Drinking Water Program.

-• Reduced demand for the services of the Participants that might result from decreases in population.

-• Insolvency of a Participant.

-• The occurrence of a natural or man-made disaster, a pandemic or an epidemic that could damage the facilities of a Participant, and the generation of revenues from such facilities.
+- Adoption of legislation or implementation of regulations that would modify the Clean Water Program and the Drinking Water Program. - The discontinuation, or reduction from current levels, of appropriations by the federal government with respect to capitalization funding for the SRF Programs as authorized by the Clean Water Act and the Safe Drinking Water Act. - Reduced demand for the services of the Participants that might result from decreases in population. - Insolvency of a Participant. - The occurrence of a natural or man-made disaster, a pandemic or an epidemic that could damage the facilities of a Participant, and the generation of revenues from such facilities.

-• As discussed under "TAX EXEMPTION" herein, interest on the Series 2016 Bonds could become includible in gross income for purposes of federal income taxation, retroactive to the date the Series 2016 Bonds were issued, as a result of future acts or omissions of the Authority in violation of its covenants in the Master Trust Agreement or future Congressional actions.
-Should such an event of taxability occur, the Series 2016 Bonds are not subject to acceleration or any special redemption solely as a result of the occurrence of events which would cause taxability and will remain outstanding until maturity or earlier redemption.
+• As discussed under "TAX EXEMPTION" herein, interest on the Series 2017 Bonds could become includible in gross income for purposes of federal income taxation, retroactive to the date the Series 2017 Bonds were issued, as a result of future acts or omissions of the Authority in violation of its covenants in the Master Trust Agreement or future Congressional actions.
+Should such an event of taxability occur, the Series 2017 Bonds are not subject to acceleration or any special redemption solely as a result of the occurrence of events which would cause taxability and will remain outstanding until maturity or earlier redemption.